Victimarius

+Depictions

 The victimarius was commonly depicted as a shirtless figure, leading the animal—typically a bull, pig, or goat—to the altar in preparation for the sacrifice.
 Most often the victimarius was pictured with two to three other slaves whose jobs were also to assist in the ritual process.
 The others are the popa, cultrarius, and a third unnamed individual.
 The role of the victimarius was to hold the head of the animal down whilst waiting for the stunning of the animal.
 The popa can be identified by the weapon he carries, typically either a hammer or an axe.
 In the depictions on Trajan’s column and the sarcophagus of Mantua, popae are clearly visible standing with an axe held above their heads ready to stun the animal.
 The cultrarius is pictured with a triangular knife and crouched down beneath the head of the animal ready to slit the throat directly after the popa stuns the animal.
 The third individual is typically a flute player (tibicen) or an attendant holding a jug or bowl to carry a libation.